Pyridine-3-carbaldehyde

 Pyridine-3-carbaldehyde, also known as nicotinaldehyde, is an organic compound with the formula C_{5}H_{4}NCHO.
 It is one of three isomeric pyridinaldehydes.
 The other isomers are pyridine-2-carboxaldehyde and pyridine-4-carboxaldehyde.
 It is a colorless liquid that is routinely available commercially.
 It can be produced from nicotinonitrile.
 Alternatively, it arises by the aerobic oxidation of the corresponding alcohol.

 Safety

 3-Pyridinecarboxaldehyde is a severe skin irritant.

+Applications

+Nicotinaldehyde has known appications for example in the synthesis of Nicothiazone, JWB1-84-1, Milameline, RP-48740, IP-66, SJ-733 & Doxpicomine.